parental-control-system/Android-Spy/README.md

 Install the Andova app on the target device and enter the pairing code.

 ### Step 4 — Start Monitoring
-Once paired, remotely access location, camera, gallery, files, notifications, logs, and more from your dashboard.
 Once paired, you can access location, camera, gallery, files, notifications, logs, and other remote tools directly from your dashboard.
 ---